- Adverse possession(16)

 Mr Miller (M) held a non-secure tenancy of a flat with Fareham BC.
 M was a habitual offender and a long-standing heroin addict who spent his life in and out of prison.
 On 13/5/10 the council served a notice to quit because of rent arrears which were cleared very soon afterwards.
-However, by September 2010, it became clear that … Read the full post
+However, by September 2010, it became clear … Read the full post

 You may recall the discussion that took place on this blog of Wandsworth’s secure tenancy terms, introduced in 2009, that sought to introduce a list of things that the tenant, “lodgers, friends, relatives, visitors and any other person living in the property are not allowed to do whilst in the London Borough of Wandsworth”, including causing a nuisance to others, causing damage to property etc. etc. A full list of the terms is at the end of this post.

-Our discussion was in the content of Wandsworth seeking to use this clause against the mother of an accused rioter for a possession claim under Ground 1 -breach of tenancy conditions.
-Wandsworth backed … Read the full post
+Our discussion was in the content of Wandsworth seeking to use this clause against the mother of an accused rioter for a possession claim under Ground 1 -breach of tenancy conditions. … Read the full post

 Birmingham CC v Ashton is a case which illustrates the difficulty that judges face when they are invited to make possession orders on the grounds of nuisance and anti-social behaviour against tenants with mental health problems.